DerSimeon/NeoNuxt/README.md

 npx nuxi module add neonuxt
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use NeoNuxt in your Nuxt app ✨

 ## Contribution